Code-Institute-Submissions/SerenAppy-Web-App/documentation/testing/testing.md

 * On big screen sizes the background image on the meditation pages becomes larger than the screen and some of the image is cut off.
 However this isn't very noticable and the images remain defined and clear - this will be implemented in future releases as the majority of users will be viewing the web app on a mobile device.
 * Using emailjs to also send an email to the user to confirm their email has been received - this will be implemented in future releases as the user alreday gets a pop up informing them that the email has successfully been sent - this will be implemented in future releases.
 * When the SWAL alert appears after submitting the contact form, the contact form should automatically close down - I implemented this after all of the documented testing above and the contact form modal now closes automatically after the fields have been validated and the submit button is clicked.
+* The contact form modal is currently accessed via the @ icon in the footer, to complement this have a "contact us" button in the navbar which links to the same modal - this will be implemented in future releases.

 ### Peer-Code-Review